-- (a) An Outline Plan (or Plans) shall be prepared in accordance with section 176A of the RMA. - (b) Outline Plans (or Plan) may be submitted in parts or in stages to address particular activities (e.g. design or construction aspects), or a Stage of Work of the project. - (c) Outline Plans shall include any management plan or plans that are relevant to the management of effects of those activities or Stage of Work, which may include: - (i) Network Utilities Management Plan; - (ii) Construction Noise and Vibration Management Plan; - (iii) Urban and Landscape Design Management Plan; - (iv) Heritage and Archaeology Management Plan; - (v) Bird Management Plan; and - (vi) Tree Management Plan.
+- (a) An Outline Plan (or Plans) shall be prepared in accordance with section 176A of the RMA. - (b) Outline Plans (or Plan) may be submitted in parts or in stages to address particular activities (e.g. design or construction aspects), or a Stage of Work of the project. - (c) Outline Plans shall include any management plan or plans that are relevant to the management of effects of those activities or Stage of Work, which may include: - (i) Network Utilities Management Plan; - (ii) Construction Noise and Vibration Management Plan; - (iii) Urban and Landscape Design Management Plan; and - (iv) Heritage and Archaeology Management Plan.